imandzankovic/ngtTest/README.md

-# Pluralsight's Unit Testing in Angular Course
+## Testing with Angular
-This course is up to date.

-To get started, clone the repo or download it

-npm install
-npm test
-# ngtTest
+Generating tests in Angular.
+Simple project made to get familiar with testing in Angular.

+## Tech/framework used

+Jasmine, Karma